-While the Hilton Surpass card comes with a $75 annual fee, the non-Surpass version has no annual fee ever!
-That clearly makes the no annual fee version much more enticing, but the sign up offer is less by 25,000 points and you do not receive the free night.
+While the Hilton Surpass card comes with a $75 annual fee, the non-Surpass version has no annual fee!
+That clearly makes the no annual fee version much more enticing, but the offer is less by 25,000 points and you do not receive the free night.
 Hilton points are worth about 0.5 cents per point, so the extra 25,000 points can be valued at about $125.
 Taking into consideration the $75 annual fee, you are already ahead $50 for the first year.
 And on top of that, you receive a free night certificate to use at any Hilton hotel (just needs to be a weekend).
 A conservative value of that free night is probably about $200, but some will receive a much higher value in places like Bora Bora, Aruba, Paris, Tokyo, etc. Remember though, the free night certificate does not get deposited to your account until your first anniversary with the card, so that requires you to pay the 2nd years $75 annual fee as well.
 You can learn more about the Hilton free night certificate here.

-Remember though, the sign up offer is just a one time thing.
+Remember though, the welcome offer is just a one time thing.
 So while you will come out ahead the first year, you’ll still be on the hook for paying the annual fee every year thereafter that you keep the card.
 With just taking the offers into consideration, you’ll probably break even after year three.

 Comparing the Benefits Between the Hilton Cards

-Aside from the sign up offer, the two cards come with varying benefits.
+Aside from the welcome offer, the two cards come with varying benefits.
 This ranges from the status you are given, the status you can earn, and the points you earn when spending on the card.
 Keep in mind that both cards allow you to take advantage of Amex Offers where you can earn statement credits at many popular merchants.
 This can help offset the annual fee, or allow you to make money on a no-annual fee card!

 Hilton Honors™ Surpass® Card from American Express